VasilikiVas/Re_StylEx/README.md

 # Reproducibility study for "Explaining in Style: Training a GAN to explain a classifier in StyleSpace"

 This repository contains our experiments in reproducing Lang et.al's  ["Explaining in Style: Training a GAN to explain a classifier in StyleSpace"](https://arxiv.org/abs/2104.13369).

+Our paper got accepted for the Machine Learning Reproducibility Challenge 2021 and it will be published in the upcoming special edition of the ReScience Journal!

+The paper is available here: [Website](https://openreview.net/forum?id=SK8gAhfX2AK)

 Original Paper Material: [Website](https://explaining-in-style.github.io/) [GitHub](https://github.com/google/explaining-in-style)